IDAES/idaes-pse/docs/technical_specs/model_libraries/gas_solid_contactors/unit_models/fixed_bed_0D.rst

 **Arguments that are applicable to a specific region:**

-* gas_property_package - property package to use when calculating properties for the gas phase (default = 'useDefault').
+* gas_property_package - property package to use when calculating properties for the gas phase (default = 'None').
   This is provided as a Physical Parameter Block by the Flowsheet when creating the model.
-  If a value is not provided, the ControlVolume Block will try to use the default property package if one is defined.
 * gas_property_package_args - set of arguments to be passed to the gas phase Property Blocks when they are created (default = 'None').
-* solid_property_package - property package to use when calculating properties for the solid phase (default = 'useDefault').
+* solid_property_package - property package to use when calculating properties for the solid phase (default = 'None').
   This is provided as a Physical Parameter Block by the Flowsheet when creating the model.
-  If a value is not provided, the ControlVolume Block will try to use the default property package if one is defined.
 * solid_property_package_args - set of arguments to be passed to the solid phase Property Blocks when they are created (default = 'None').
 * reaction_package - reaction package to use when calculating properties for solid phase reaction (default = None).
   This is provided as a Reaction Parameter Block by the Flowsheet when creating the model.
-  If a value is not provided, the ControlVolume Block will try to use the default property package if one is defined.
 * reaction_package_args - set of arguments to be passed to the Reaction Blocks when they are created (default = None).

 Constraints